-- The geology consists of: - Bedrock formed of mudstone, siltstone, sandstone, coal, ironstone and ferricrete, which forms the Pennine Middle Coal and the South Wales Middle Coal Measures Formations. - The soil is comprised of slowly permeable, seasonally wet, acidic loamy and clayey soils.
+- Bedrock formed of mudstone, siltstone, sandstone, coal, ironstone and ferricrete, which forms the Pennine Middle Coal and the South Wales Middle Coal Measures Formations. - There are no superficial deposits at the site. - The soil is comprised of slowly permeable, seasonally wet, acidic loamy and clayey soils.